France-ioi/bebras-modules/ext/skulpt/modifications.md

 A diff between skulpt.min.js and skulpt.quickAlgo.min.js (at the time of the creation of this file) can help seeing those changes.

+The debugger has also been modified to fix a bug with step-by-step while using user-defined functions : the line 257 has been added to pass the return value to the children.